pbarnard1/java_nov_dec_2022/lectures/Week7TuesdayWednesdayOutline.md

-# Tuesday, December 13 - Java Week 7
+# Tuesday and Wednesday, December 13-14 - Java Week 7

 ## Discussion topics:
 - https://login.codingdojo.com/d/325/159/1245 - "Why do we use bCrypt when it comes to registering users?
 Why do we not store passwords in plain text on the database?"